 - Put $5 a week into a Christmas Club (The Warehouse, Mad Butcher, supermarkets, etc).

 - Sophie Grey (destitute gourmet) has great meal ideas.

-- Barter: e.g. a weekend at a friend’s bach for some babysitting; a decorated birthday cake for a hand-made dollhouse.
+- Barter: e.g. a weekend away for some babysitting; a decorated birthday cake for a hand-made dollhouse.

 - If you need a financial manager, shop around.
-Some will charge a lot for off-the-rack advice that’s not streamlined to your needs.
+Some will charge a lot for off-the-rack advice that is not streamlined to your needs.

-- Don’t say you can’t afford something, say you’re choosing to spend money elsewhere.
+- Do not say you cannot afford something, say you are choosing to spend money elsewhere.

 ASB recommends reducing your debt before you open a savings account, advising that the cost is much greater than the benefit of the investment returns, especially after tax.
 Plus take a long-term view of your finances.
 KiwiSaver has great incentives to save/invest for a long-term goal.